smrealms/wiki-data/privacy.md

 Should you wish to delete your Personal Data from our Service, please [contact us](#contact-us) so that we may fulfill your request.

 # Links to Other Websites
 Space Merchant Realms may contain links to other websites that are not operated by us.
-If You click on a third party link, you will be directed to that third party's site.
+If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

 # Changes to this Privacy Policy
 We may update this Privacy Policy from time to time.
 We will notify you by email and/or a prominent notice on our Service, prior to the change becoming effective and update the "Last updated" date at the top of this Privacy Policy.